Ethiopia's ruling coalition names new chairman, set to be PM - Philly

-ADDIS ABABA, Ethiopia (AP) - Ethiopia's ruling coalition late Tuesday named a chairman set to become the country's new prime minister amid the latest state of emergency in Africa's second most populous nation.
+ADDIS ABABA, Ethiopia (AP) - Ethiopia's ruling coalition has named a chairman set to become the country's new prime minister amid the latest state of emergency in Africa's second most populous nation.

 The young, outspoken Abiy Ahmed is now poised to take power, as the ruling coalition and its regional affiliates hold all parliament seats.
 A vote by lawmakers is expected on Wednesday.